 Teen body image refers to how adolescents perceive their bodies.
 It includes their feelings about their body and how they take care of it and is an essential part of adolescent development.
 Teen body image is also closely linked to self-esteem, largely because society and the media place so much importance on the way we look.
 This focus on appearance contributes to teenage body image issues and teen eating disorders.

 “An important challenge faced by teenagers is internal versus external locus of control,” says Linda Swanepoel, therapeutic manager and occupational therapist at Akeso Montrose Manor.
 “This means the extent to which a person believes they have the power over events in their lives.
 A person with an internal locus of control believes that they can influence events and their outcomes, while someone with an external locus of control blames outside forces for everything and seeks external approval and validation to feel good about themselves.”

 A healthy, confident child will learn to have an internal locus of control, but if the child is raised in a household where there is instability and chaos, and at times a lack of safety, they may learn an external locus of control.

-Children need to feel safe so that they can focus on self rather than feeling responsible for others.
-Swanepoel points out that it’s important to avoid the ‘drama triangle’ – perpetrator, victim and rescuer.
+Children need to feel safe so that they can focus on themselves rather than feeling responsible for others.
+Swanepoel points out that it’s important to avoid the ‘drama triangle’ – perpetrator, victim, and rescuer.

 2. Raise them to respect their health

-If you raise a child to understand how important a healthy lifestyle is and they are enjoying the benefits thereof, their eventual body image can go beyond simply how they look on photos or in the mirror, but to what their bodies are able to do, for example climb a mountain or play a volleyball game.
+If you raise a child to understand how important a healthy lifestyle is and they are enjoying the benefits thereof, their eventual body image can go beyond simply how they look in photos or in the mirror, but to what their bodies are able to do, for example, climb a mountain or play a volleyball game.
 And remember, the earlier you start this, the better.

 In addition, here are some practical tips